Leptospira interrogans: Environment

-L. interrogans are host-associated bacteria, and most infections occur in tropical regions.
-In the host environment, L. interrogans are first found in the blood and subsequently moves on to infect several organs.
-In particular, L. interrogans cells survive and multiply at an optimal rate in the kidneys.
+L. interrogans are host-associated bacteria, and, while they occur globally, most infections occur in tropical regions.
+In particular, the P1 subclade Leptospira is found in higher rates in Brazil, New Caledonia, and Malaysia, with some rates being as high as 30%.
+In the host environment, L. interrogans are first found in the blood and subsequently moves on to infect several organs.L. interrogans cells survive and multiply at an optimal rate in the kidneys.
+Biofilms in the renal tubules consisting of L. interrogans was found in Rattus norvegicus (Norway rats) colonized with the bacteria.
+The extracellular matrix of L. interrogans biofilms is composed of DNA.
+Formation of biofilms requires the second messenger c-di-GMP.
+Biofilms increases L. interrogans ability to persist in the environment.
 The pathogen mostly spreads through the bodily fluids of infected animals.
 Rats are the primary carrier of leptospirosis but do not present any symptoms, transmitting the pathogen through urine, which is able to persist in freshwater.
+Leptospira can remain in surface water and factors such as rainfall, flooding, and water turbidity have been strongly associated with increased Leptospira presence.
 The pathogen can then enter the body of a new host through the skin and mucous membranes, as well as through the consumption of contaminated waters.
 Leptospira often enter the body through open cuts and other wounds, though they are unable to pass through an intact skin barrier.
 Infected wild and domestic animals can continue to excrete the bacteria into the environment for several years, and the bacteria can survive in soil and water for months at a time.
+Leading theories suggests human exposure comes as a result of leptospires that persist in the soil being washed into surface waters during heavy rain or flooding, in part due to a longer survival period in soil than water.